miziomon/awesome-wordpress/README.md

 * [Enhanced Media Library](https://wordpress.org/plugins/enhanced-media-library/) - A better management for WordPress Media Library
 * [Imsanity](https://wordpress.org/plugins/imsanity/) - Imsanity automatically resizes huge image uploads.
 Are contributors uploading huge photos?
 Tired of manually scaling?
 Imsanity to the rescue!
 * [Resize Image After Upload](https://wordpress.org/plugins/resize-image-after-upload/) - Behind-the-scenes plugin to automatically resize images when uploaded, restricting size to within specified maximum h/w.
 Uses standard WP functions.
+* [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) - Regenerate Thumbnails allows you to regenerate the thumbnails for your image attachments.
+This is very handy if you've changed any of your thumbnail dimensions (via Settings -> Media) after previously uploading images or have changed to a theme with different featured post image dimensions.

 #### Security
 *Antispam, prevent brute force, ecc*

 * [GoodBye Captcha](https://wordpress.org/plugins/goodbye-captcha/) - An extremely powerful anti-spam plugin that blocks Spam-bots without annoying captcha images.
+* [Lockdown WP Admin](https://wordpress.org/plugins/lockdown-wp-admin/) - Lockdown WP Admin conceals the administration and login screen from intruders.
+It can hide WordPress Admin (/wp-admin/) and and login (/wp-login.php)

 #### Move e backup
 *If you need to move your installation*